 Imagine a canoe and kayak launch site that would enable people to access our local rivers, whether they are wheelchair users, are restricted by hip and knee replacements, back injuries, limited carrying ability, trouble with balance, difficulty getting in and out of a watercraft and even those who would just appreciate an easier smoother access point, rather than trying to enter from a steep slope.

-Three recently completed kayak / canoe launches, located at the Tridge in downtown Midland, Chippewa Nature Center and Sanford Lake Park, will allow universal access to our local waterways.
-What does the launch look like?
-The images above are of an individual entering the sleeve that enables the user to access the dock and transfer to a wheelchair, walker or other devices if needed.
+Three recently completed kayak / canoe launches, located at the Tridge in downtown Midland, Chippewa Nature Center and Stratford Woods Park (installed August 2023) allow universal access to our local waterways.
 All three launches will be open annually from May 1 through October 15 (weather permitting), with the hours of operation unique to each site.

 Located off Currie Parkway at 502 Golfside between the Tittabawassee River and Currie Golf Course.
 Riverside Park features a boat launch for fishermen to access the Tittabawassee and Chippewa Rivers.
 You can also launch your canoe and enjoy a relaxing scenic view of nature.

 Caldwell Boat Launch

-Located at 4330 S Saginaw Road at the corner of Saginaw Road and Gordonville Road, Calwell Boat Launch features a launch for fishermen to access the Tittabawassee River.
+Located at 4330 S Saginaw Road at the corner of Saginaw Road and Gordonville Road, Caldwell Boat Launch features a launch for fishermen to access the Tittabawassee River.

 Looking to rent a watercraft for use on the river?
 Visit the Midland Business Alliance for rental information!
 For questions, please contact Parks and Recreation.